joergschwarzwaelder/hhc2023/Objective-21/README.md

 Next we nagivate back to "Communications Settings" and refresh the data with "Fetch Information".
 Now the "App: camera" should be visible and we can connect to it (select provider, click "Connect to Selected Provider".
 A new tab "App: camera" appears.
 In this tab we can nagivate to subtab "Action service", where an action service definition for "Base64SnapImage" can be found.
-If this is selected and "submitAction" is pressed, the camera takes a picture and
+If this is selected and "submitAction" is pressed, the camera takes a picture and this image is transferred base64 encoded to the client SW.
+This transfer can be captured using the installed "Wireshark" on the wg0 interface.
+As the traffic is unencrypted, it is easy to spot and extract the base64 image data from the TCP stream.